 - Online survey of 549 firms supported by CAIP-assisted accelerators and incubators;

 - In-depth interviews with a sample of 46 supported firms;

 - In-depth interviews with 15 CAIP-assisted accelerators and incubators;

 - In-depth interviews with 5 CAIP delivery staff and 5 external stakeholders;

 - Cost-benefit analysis.

-The second evaluation sought to assess the impact of the programme against key expected outcomes:
+The second evaluation assessed the impact of the program against key expected outcomes:

-- Accelerators and incubators expand their range of programmes and services
+- Accelerators and incubators expand their range of programs and services

 - Wealth creation in Canada